6-Step Guide to Facial Feminization Surgery

 Masculine features develop over the feminine foundation due to the effects of hormonal changes during puberty.

-So, as Alexandra Hamer explains in Part 6 of her thesis, facial gender affirming surgery should aim to return the bone contours and volumes to as close to their pre-adolescent state as possible.
+So, as Alexandra Hamer explains in Part 6 of her thesis on facial feminization, facial gender-affirming surgery should aim to return the bone contours and volumes to as close to their pre-adolescent state as possible.

 Facial feminization procedures